Your Complete Third Trimester To Do List

-Your hospital will make sure you have a car seat before letting your baby go home, so be sure that you have it installed correctly and know how to use it.
+Your hospital will make sure you have a car seat before you can take baby home, so be sure that you have it installed correctly and know how to use it.

-You can also get your car seat inspected bey a professional in your area to be sure that it’s properly installed.
+This is the perfect time to get your car seat inspected by a professional in your area to be sure that it’s properly installed.

 Tip: Check out this site to find an inspection station near you!

 Some hospitals allow you to pre-register before you go into labor.
 This can be a great task to check off your list before baby arrives.

 If you’ve been seen at the clinic associated with the hospital where you plan to deliver, you may not have to pre-register at all, but it doesn’t hurt to ask!
 This way once you’re in labor, checking in won’t be one of your worries.